 Start your own salad bar with roots like beets, carrots, turnips, parsnips and rutabaga.
-Add leafy veggies like lettuce, arugula, chard, spinach, cabbage, kale, mustard greens, and collard greens (did I miss anybody??)
+Add leafy veggies like lettuce, arugula, chard, spinach, cabbage, kale, mustard greens, and collard greens (did I miss any??)
 Don’t forget to add “flowery” vegetables like broccoli, Brussels sprouts and cauliflower too.
 Snow peas, snap peas and kohlrabi taste great in salads too!

 Plant root crops from seed, being careful not to bury the tiny seeds too deeply.
 I sow seeds along the row and then sprinkle a small handful of soil over the top, then water gently.
 Note: carrots need 14-21 days to germinate, and beets need 7-14 days.
 During this long period of time keep soil moist using a soaker hose or a drip system.
 Thin beets and carrots about three weeks later to three inches apart.